nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Value proposition**:

 Enable easy management and fast access to student records for administrators working at tuition centres.
-We aim to provide easy tracking of payments to send reminders, learning progress of students and shifting of classes etc. This also helps tuition centres save time by reducing administrative burdens on their staff.
+We aim to provide easy tracking of payments and attendance, along with classes enrollment.
+This also helps tuition centres save time by reducing administrative burdens on their staff.